monster555/shining_card/README.md

-# Rotating Shining App demo web app
+# Rotating Shining Card demo web app

 This is a sample web app built with Flutter Web, demonstrating a rotating Pokemon card with a shine effect on mouse hover.
 It's a simple and fun way to showcase your favorite Pokemon and add some interactivity to your website.